jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U24: When things go wrong [U24]

 At this point in the course, you may have tried typing some of these commands and have found that things did not work as expected.
-Some people will then assume that the computer doesnâ€™t like them and that it is being deliberately mischievous.
+Some people will then assume that the computer doesn't like them and that it is being deliberately mischievous.
 The more likely explanation is that you made a typing error.
 Maybe you have seen one the following error messages:

 	$ ls Codee
 	ls: Codee: No such file or directory